ReginaLin24/Broker_Agent_Demo/README.md

-# Snowflake Intelligence Demo for Brokers
+# Snowflake Broker Intelligence 📞

 This repository provides a turnkey demo that gives brokers a single interface to query both structured and unstructured data in Snowflake.
 It showcases Snowflake Intelligence with Cortex Analyst and Cortex Search, plus Git integration for automated data loading.